 66% of Paris Agreement signatories commit to restoring or protecting ecosystems in their NDCs

-Which ecosystems are prioritised for Nature-based Solutions?
+Which ecosystems are prioritised for nature-based adaptation action?

 You can filter can the map below by selecting the different filters to the left.